 Here, everything you need to know.

 And there’s a third vaccine — this one from AstraZeneca, which partnered with the University of Oxford.
 On November 23, the British-Swedish pharmaceutical company reported that an early analysis showed their vaccine — which is easier to store and more affordable than the previous two — is 90 percent effective, if administered in a somewhat unusual way.
 When volunteers in trials were given a half-dose followed by a full dose a month later, the vaccine was the most effective.
 When volunteers were given two full doses a month apart, the vaccine was only 62 percent effective.
-But in the days since, some experts have started to identify some worrying red flags in the data.
+But in the days after the company’s announcement, some experts started to identify worrying red flags in the data.
 To name just two: The company’s results are not from a single, large-scale clinical trial, but rather two smaller studies that were not similarly conducted; also, the trials featured few participants over the age of 55, even though older adults are more susceptible to developing severe cases of COVID-19.

 Because children’s immune systems don’t respond to vaccines the same way as adults, none of the major pharmaceutical companies have included them in their clinical trials, though most have vocalized their intent to develop a COVID-19 vaccine for kids.
 (Children are less likely to develop severe cases of COVID-19, hence the early focus on developing a vaccine for adults; however, kids can obviously spread the virus to high-risk groups.)
 Currently, optimistic timelines have a coronavirus vaccine reaching children by the end of 2021.